 For high quality submissions to me as an editor, I promise a fair and supportive peer-review process.
 That will include guidance how to improve a submission or reasons why I potentially would decline a submission.

-Associate Professor in Department of Chemistry, Iowa State University.
+Professor in Department of Chemistry, Iowa State University.
 Over 25 years of experience with over 80 publications in various fields of mass spectrometry including fundamentals, SIMS, ion mobility instrumentation, and proteomics.
 Current research interests include MALDI based mass spectrometry imaging of plant metabolites and forensic applications as well as analytical biomass pyrolysis especially with high-resolution mass spectrometry and dopant assisted atmospheric pressure ionization.